(under Linux Platform Only)

 HOW TO USE

-Login to any Linux workstation in the CS department using your CS account.
+Login to any Linux workstation in the Computer Science Program using your CS account.

 The syntax of the "cs306submit" command is as follows: